CONTACT US

 • Stomach cramps that come and go

-• Diarrhea (if bowel is partially blocked)
+• Diarrhea (if the bowel is partially blocked)

 • Swelling or bloating of the stomach (distention)